Chronic diarrhoea in adults

 Crohn's disease.

-Other small bowel enteropathies - eg, Whipple's disease, tropical sprue, amyloid, intestinal lymphangiectasia.
+Other small bowel enteropathies - for example, Whipple's disease, tropical sprue, amyloid, intestinal lymphangiectasia.

-Bile acid malabsorption - eg, Crohn's disease affecting the terminal ileum, after ileal resection, cholecystectomy, coeliac disease, bacterial overgrowth and pancreatic insufficiency.
+Bile acid malabsorption - for example, Crohn's disease affecting the terminal ileum, after ileal resection, cholecystectomy, coeliac disease, bacterial overgrowth and pancreatic insufficiency.

 Disaccharidase deficiency.